 You may have to work overtime, including evenings and weekends.

-You usually need a BEng or MEng degree in civil or structural engineering.
+You usually need a BEng or MEng degree (SCQF Levels 9-11) in civil or structural engineering.

 The entry requirements for a degree is usually 4-5 Highers.
-English, Maths and Physics or Engineering Science may be required.
+Maths and Physics or Engineering Science may be required, plus National 5 English.

-There are Higher National Certificate (HNC) and Higher National Diploma (HND) courses in civil engineering, but you still need further study to degree level in order to work as a chartered engineer.
+There are HNC (SCQF Level 7) and HND (SCQF Level 8) courses in civil engineering, but you still need further study to degree level to work as a chartered engineer.

-You could enter this profession through a Technical Apprenticeship in Construction at SCQF Level 9.
+You could enter this profession through a Technical Modern Apprenticeship in Construction at (SCQF Level 9).
 This gives you the chance to earn while you learn.
 For a Technical Apprenticeship you normally need 4 good Highers.

 Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to a HND or degree in Civil Engineering.
-It may also give entry to the Technical Apprenticeship in Construction.
-For entry you would require 3 subjects at National 5 including English and Maths.
-You would be expected to have Higher Maths by the end of sixth year.
+For entry you would need 3 subjects at National 5 including English and Maths.
+You would be expected to have Higher Maths, Chemistry or Physics by the end of sixth year.

 You need to have a Construction Skills Certification Scheme (CSCS) card or equivalent to work on sites.